-HTC One max officially set to lumber its way onto Sprint shelvesAlex Wagner - Deputy Managing Editor, News Desk
+HTC One max officially set to lumber its way onto Sprint shelvesAlex Wagner - Editorial Director of News and Content

 There's some good news for phablet fans on Sprint today, as the folks at the Now Network have announced plans to sell the HTC One max.
 Sprint has put up a landing page for HTC's new giganto-phone on its official website, complete with an image that shows a One max without any carrier branding, save for Sprint's custom 4G LTE logo in its status bar.
 There's no word yet on when Sprint plans to launch the One max or how much it intends to charge for the new device.